-The Jewish Community Housing Corporation (JCHC) developed and manages more than 600 apartments in five buildings for older adults in Morris and Essex counties in northern New Jersey.
+The Jewish Community Housing Corporation (JCHC) own and manages more than 470 apartments in four buildings for older adults in Morris and Essex counties in northern New Jersey.
 The non-profit organization offers seniors a range of options in terms of services, amenities, location and cost, all within a traditional Jewish environment.

 Founded in 1982, the JCHC provides housing, programs, and services for the independent elderly living in these communities, many of whom have special needs.
 The organization continues to make a profound difference in the lives of these seniors by providing a traditional lifestyle, quality accommodations and kosher food.